wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

 - A Device may only be claimed by one Company.
 - That Company may release a Device that a Company has claimed.
 - A Company must claim a Device before it may be managed or monitored by that Company.
 - Free Company can claim only five unique devices.
-Claiming another device is not possible, only the one device that you released before.
+Claiming another device is not possible.
+Only the one device that you released before.

 **Steps**:

-Assuming you have the required permissions, you may Claim a Device to one of your Companies by following these steps:
+Assuming you have the required permissions, you may Claim a Device from one of your Companies by following these steps:

 1. Select "Dashboard" on the Title Panel menu.